rpm-software-management/rpm-web/user_doc/dependencies.md

     Provides: /bin/sh
 ```

-differs from a package that has /bin/sh in the %files list in that the package can be safely removed without removing /bin/sh.
+differs from a package that has `/bin/sh` in the %files list in that the package can be safely removed without removing `/bin/sh`.

 ## Requires
-With this tag a package can require another with the matching name or Provides to be installed (if the package containign the Requires: is going to be installed).
+With this tag a package can require another with the matching name or Provides to be installed (if the package containing the Requires: is going to be installed).
 This is checked when a new package is installed and if a package with a matching Provides: is removed.

 To require the packages python and perl, use: